Mount Kilimanjaro: Volcanology

 The volcanic interior of Kilimanjaro is poorly known because there has not been any significant erosion to expose the igneous strata that comprise the volcano's structure.

-Eruptive activity at the Shira centre commenced about 2.5 million years ago, with the last important phase occurring about 1.9 million years ago, just before the northern part of the edifice collapsed.
-Shira is topped by a broad plateau at 3800 m, which may be a filled caldera.
+Eruptive activity at the Shira center commenced about 2.5 million years ago, with the last important phase occurring about 1.9 million years ago, just before the northern part of the edifice collapsed.
+Shira is topped by a broad high plain at 3800 m, which may be a filled caldera.
 The remnant caldera rim has been degraded deeply by erosion.
 Before the caldera formed and erosion began, Shira might have been between 4,900 and 5,200 m high.
-It is mostly composed of basic lavas, with some pyroclastics.
-The formation of the caldera was accompanied by lava emanating from ring fractures, but there was no large scale explosive activity.
-Two cones formed subsequently, the phonolitic one at the northwest end of the ridge and the doleritic Platzkegel in the caldera centre.
+It is mostly composed of basaltic lavas, with some pyroclastics.
+The formation of the caldera was accompanied by lava emanating from ring fractures, but there was no large-scale explosive activity.
+Two cones formed subsequently, the phonolitic one at the northwest end of the ridge and the doleritic Platzkegel in the caldera center.

 Both Mawenzi and Kibo began erupting about 1 million years ago.
 They are separated by the Saddle Plateau at 4400 m elevation.

 The youngest dated rocks at Mawenzi are about 448,000 years old.
 Mawenzi forms a horseshoe-shaped ridge with pinnacles and ridges opening to the northeast, with a tower-like shape resulting from deep erosion and a mafic dike swarm.
-Several large cirques cut into the ring.
-The largest of these sits on top of the Great Barranco gorge.
+Several large cirques cut into the ring and the largest of these sits on top of the Great Barranco gorge.
 Also notable are the East and West Barrancos on the northeastern side of the mountain.
 Most of the eastern side of the mountain has been removed by erosion.
 Mawenzi has a subsidiary peak, Neumann Tower, 4425 m.

 Kibo is the largest cone on the mountain and is more than 24 km wide at the Saddle Plateau altitude.
 The last activity here, dated to 150,000–200,000 years ago, created the current Kibo summit crater.
 Kibo still has gas-emitting fumaroles in its crater.
 Kibo is capped by an almost symmetrical cone with escarpments rising 180 to 200 m on the south side.
 These escarpments define a 2.5 km caldera caused by the collapse of the summit.

 Within this caldera is the Inner Cone and within the crater of the Inner Cone is the Reusch Crater, which the Tanganyika government in 1954 named after Gustav Otto Richard Reusch, upon his climbing the mountain for the 25th time (out of 65 attempts during his lifetime).
 The Ash Pit, 350 m deep, lies within the Reusch Crater.
 About 100,000 years ago, part of Kibo's crater rim collapsed, creating the area known as the Western Breach and the Great Barranco.

-An almost continuous layer of lava buries most older geological features, with the exception of exposed strata within the Great West Notch and the Kibo Barranco.
+An almost continuous layer of lava buries most older geological features, except exposed strata within the Great West Notch and the Kibo Barranco.
 The former exposes intrusions of syenite.
 Kibo has five main lava formations: